 Specify, which concept should be the default for lists

 When you hit Enter in a text editor, you get a new line.
 Identically, you may want to an empty line concept or some other reasonable default concept of your language to be added to the list at the current cursor position, when the user presses Enter.

-The behavior on the right should be preferred to the one visible on the left:
+The behavior in the second image below should be preferred to the one visible on the first one:

 Specifying default concept is as easy as setting the element factory property of the collection editor:

 Make empty lines helpful to further editing

 Making empty lines to appear as default after hitting Enter is the first important step to mimic the behavior of text-editors.
 The next step that will get you even closer is to make empty lines react reasonably to user input and provide handy code completion.

 You should make your empty lines similar to the one above - add an empty constant cell, make it editable and specify the super-type of all items to populate the code-completion menu with.
 If you followed the earlier advice and have all your concepts, which could take the position of the empty line, descend from a common ancestor, this is the type to benefit.
 Specify that ancestor as the concept to potentially replace empty lines with.

 The completion menu can be customized using the Transformation Menu language.
 By default it shows all non-abstract concepts that can be substituted in the current location.
 Some concepts, such as empty lines or comments, you may want to exclude from the completion menu explicitly.
 To do so, you need to define a Default Substitute Menu for the concerned concept or its super-concept in the editor aspect of your language and leave it empty.
 MPS uses that menu to populate the completion menu with items whenever your concept is considered for substitution.
 Leaving the menu empty will result in your concept never getting inserted into the completion menu.

 Easy node replacement